Isoniazid (INH) toxicity should be considered in any patient with metabolic acidosis and seizures refractory to conventional therapy.

 Isoniazid, or isonicotinic acid hydrazide, is an antimycobacterial agent whose mechanism of action is believed to be the disruption of mycolic acid synthesis, a process essential to the mycobacterial cell wall.
 Structurally, INH is similar to the metabolic cofactors nicotinic acid (niacin), nicotinamide adenosine dinucleotide (NAD), and pyridoxine (vitamin B6).
 The pyridine ring is a critical component of its antituberculous activity.
 Ninety percent of ingested INH is readily absorbed from the gastrointestinal tract, with serum concentrations usually peaking within 2 hours.
 Peak cerebrospinal fluid levels reach approximately 10% of serum levels.
 INH is highly water soluble, with an apparent volume of distribution of 0.6 L/kg.
 It exhibits less than 10% protein binding.3

 Metabolic degradation of INH is complex and occurs primarily by hepatic acetylation.
 The ability to inactivate INH by acetylation via the enzyme N-acetyltransferase is genetically determined in an autosomal dominant fashion.
 Slow acetylators are autosomal recessive for the acetylation gene.
-Fifty to sixty percent of Caucasians and blacks are slow acetylators, while up to 90% ...
+Fifty to sixty percent of Caucasians and Blacks are slow acetylators while up to 90% of Asians and Inuits are rapid acetylators.3 The effectiveness of the drug is not significantly affected by the rate of acetylation although slow acetylation can lead to higher peak plasma concentrations, potentially increasing the risk for toxic side effects.
+The elimination half-life in ...